olton/mina-node-monitor/README.md

 - `net` - interval for retrieve network information: speed, connections
 - `mem` - interval for retrieve information about server memory
 - `cpu` - interval for retrieve information about server CPU(s)
+- `uptime` - interval for retrieve information about sidecar calculating server uptime

+Section for using proxy (read about proxy below)
+- `useProxy` - use or not proxy server
+- `proxy` - proxy server address

 #### Config file for server
 Create file `config.json` in a `server` folder.
 Example below demonstrate witch data you must create.